ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 ```

 There's no need to restart something after changing the `crontab` file.
-Cron will examine the modification time on all crontabs and reload those which have changed.
+Cron will examine the modification time on all crontabs and reload those which contain changes.

 # Using the certificate in a Java application